OWASP/www-chapter-kuala-lumpur/migrated_content.md

 ## Project On Progress

-Here the lists Project have been submit by OWASP JAKARTA Chapter Projects Members
+Here the lists Project have been submit by OWASP Kuala Lumpur Chapter Projects Members
-OWASP Jakarta Projects
+OWASP Kuala Lumpur Projects

 ### 2017